 9. What is Close Loop & open Loop?

 CLOSE LOOP: It tests the operator response method signals.
-Means Tx knows the process and moves it to the control room.
+This Means Tx knows the process and moves it to the control room.
 Where the PID controls and is provided to the final control item as needed by the process

-Open Loop: This is simply to sensibly relay the process signals from the field and only for operator monitoring to the control room.
+Open Loop: This is simply to relay the process signals from the field sensibly and only for operator monitoring to the control room.